 This page created 17 January 2016, and last modified: 17 January 2016

-In the western half of the empire, the Exculcatores seniores is listed (98/9.48 in Ingo Maier's numbering scheme) as one of auxilia palatina units in the Magister Peditum's infantry roster; it is assigned (102/5.71) to his Italian command.
+In the western half of the empire, the Sagittarii Tungri is listed (98/9.49 in Ingo Maier's numbering scheme) as one of auxilia palatina units in the Magister Peditum's infantry roster; it is assigned (102/5.92) to the Comes Illyricum.

 Unusually for a unit of auxilia palatina, its shield pattern is not recorded in the Notitia.
-Interestingly, neither of the patterns of the next two units in the Magister Peditum's infantry roster, the Sagittarii Tungri (98/9.49) and the Exculcatores iuniores (98/9.50), are recorded either, and since it appears there may have been another unit listed with these units, the patterns of all of them might have been inadvertently deleted simultaneously, as a single row of four shields.
+Interestingly, neither of the patterns of the two preceding and following units in the Magister Peditum's infantry roster, the Exculcatores seniores (98/9.48), and the Exculcatores iuniores (98/9.50), are recorded either, and since it appears there may have been another unit listed with these units, the patterns of all of them might have been inadvertently deleted simultaneously, as a single row of four shields.

 1. Ingo Maier; "Appendix 4: Numeration of the new edition of the compilation 'notitia dignitatum' (Cnd)"; last accessed 26 October 2015.
 See also for here for numbering examples.
 Return

 Return to the Notitia alphabetical unit list page.